asplake/agendashift-open/resources/15-minute-foto.md

       * The experience, by role
       * The results, organised perhaps into a [Plan on a Page], a template for which is included in the 15-minute FOTO materials

-Finally, do encourage participants interested in Clean Language to check out our [recommended reading][agendashift__recommended_reading] page as highlighed at the end of the deck.
+Finally, do encourage participants interested in Clean Language to check out our [recommended reading][agendashift_2nd_edition__recommended_reading] page as highlighed at the end of the deck.

 ## Questions?